Ekerot/arkimera-robotics-project/api/README.md

 # Listen to local interface only.
 Comment out to listen on all interfaces.
 # bind_ip = 127.0.0.1
 ```
-Now you can connect using Robomongo and view the database.
+Now you can connect using Robomongo and view the database in a GUI.

 ## Prerequisites
 [NodeJS](https://nodejs.org/en/)